VEDA-Five-Guys/Qt-doc-viewer-proto/README.md

 - In the System Environment variable, set the system variable BOST_ROOT = C:/boost_1_86_0_msvc and add a path to the path.
   The current path is C:/boost_1_86_0_msvc, but it can be set freely depending on the folder name and installation path.

+Once the build is complete, a directory named 'PdfViewer_with_Qt.app' will be generated.
-Now, you can execute the file with the following command.
+You can run the program by navigating to 'PdfViewer_with_Qt.app/Contents/{your_OS}' and executing the following command.

 ```bash
 ./Qt-doc-viewer-proto
 ```